 2012-13: Faksa played in two AHL games as a 19-year-old following his second season with the Kitchener Rangers and played for the Czech Republic in the 2013 World Junior Championship.
 He had 1 assist and was -1 in his brief stint with Dallas affiliate Texas.
 Faksa had a difficult second year with Kitchener, missing time in the fall due to illness and then suffering a knee injury in January.
 In 39 OHL games he scored 9 goals with 22 assists and was -1 with 26 penalty minutes.
 He played in 10 playoff games, scoring 4 goals with 2 assists, and was -3 with 4 penalty minutes.
 In six games for the Czech Republic at the WJC he had 2 assists and was +1 with 2 penalty minutes.

-Big and strong, Radek Faksa is a terrific young center that has had pro size and strength at a young age.
-An all-around talent with a good head for the game, Faksa can be valuable all over the rink and at any forward position.
+Faksa is a big, strong, young center that has pro size and strength.
+An all-around talent with a good head for the game he has value all over the rink and at any forward position.
 He thinks the game very well and it makes up for his overall lack of flash.
-He’s an adept passer that finds seems in the defense extremely well.
+He’s an adept passer that finds seems in the defense.
 He has a good selection of shots that he can use from anywhere, including the point on the power play.
-He’s also a useful penalty killer with terrific anticipation skills.
+Faksa is a useful penalty killer with terrific anticipation skills.
 His overall commitment to the game is noteworthy and he’s a good, smart worker on the rink.
-Faksa can use his body well and can dish some punishing hits but doesn’t do it as often as his ability would dictate.
-He uses his big body to shield off would-be defenders quite well.
-Puck protection will be valuable to a player that doesn’t have breakaway speed.
+Faksa uses his body and dishes some punishing hits but doesn’t do it as often as his ability would dictate.
+He uses his big body to shield off would-be defenders but doesn’t have breakaway speed.
 His first step or two could use some work and his overall top speed is no better than slightly above average.
 His technique is not poor, so with strength and experience he should be able to improve somewhat.